Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Three Competing Choice Rules and Their Normative Foundations

-Four papers that are especially related to our formal analysis are \cite{komson16}, \cite{sonyen22}, \cite{dur/kominers/pathak/sonmez18}, and \cite{prs1:20}.
+Four papers that are especially related to our formal analysis are \cite{kominers/sonmez:16}, \cite{sonmez/yenmez:22}, \cite{dur/kominers/pathak/sonmez18}, and \cite{pathak/rees-jones/sonmez:20}.

-The basic version of our model builds on \cite{komson16} which introduces a general model with slot-specific priorities. \cite{sonyen22} formulates the Indian reservation system with both the primary vertical and the secondary horizontal reservations, and shows that there is a unique mechanism which satisfies the mandates of the Supreme Court judgments \textit{Indra Sawhney (1992)} and \textit{Saurav Yadav vs The State Of Uttar Pradesh (2020)\/}.\footnote{The judgment \textit{Saurav Yadav (2020)\/} is available in \url{https://indiankanoon.org/doc/27820739/}, last retrieved on 10/06/2022.} The choice rule characterized in this paper, namely the \textit{two-step minimum guarantee\/} choice rule, is endorsed by the Supreme Court in their judgment \textit{Saurav Yadav (2020)\/},\footnote{While this mechanism itself is merely endorsed by the Supreme Court, it is de facto mandated due to the uniqueness result by \cite{sonyen22}.} and it is further mandated in the state of Gujarat by its high court in \textit{Tamannaben Ashokbhai Desai vs Shital Amrutlal Nishar (2020)\/}.\footnote{The judgment \textit{Tamannaben Ashokbhai Desai (2020)} is available in \url{https://indiankanoon.org/doc/101656671/}, last retrieved on 10/06/2022.} Our general model in Appendix \ref{sec:horizontal} extends the model of \cite{sonyen22} by allowing for overlaps between VR-protected groups.
-As we emphasized in Section \ref{sec:consequences}, our generalization is relevant in the context of the Dissenting opinion of \textit{Janhit Abhiyan (2022)\/}.
-Critically, in the absence of additional normative criteria, the uniqueness result by \cite{sonyen22} no longer holds under our generalization.
-And as we have thoroughly discussed in Sections \ref{sec:consequences} and \ref{sec:normative}, this observation has major policy implications in relation to the current debates in the country in relation to the controversial Amendment.
+Our model builds on \cite{kominers/sonmez:16}, which introduces a general model with slot-specific priorities. \cite{sonmez/yenmez:22} formulates the Indian reservation system with both the primary vertical and the secondary horizontal reservations, and shows that there is a unique mechanism which satisfies the mandates of the Supreme Court judgments \textit{Indra Sawhney (1992)} and \textit{Saurav Yadav vs The State Of Uttar Pradesh (2020)\/}.
+The choice rule characterized in this paper, namely the \textit{two-step minimum guarantee\/} choice rule, is endorsed by the Supreme Court in their judgment \textit{Saurav Yadav (2020)\/}.\footnote{While this mechanism itself is merely endorsed by the Supreme Court, it is de facto mandated due to the uniqueness result by \cite{sonmez/yenmez:22}.} Our generalization is key to analyze the third issue questioned in \textit{Janhit Abhiyan (2022)\/}, namely the constitutionality of the exclusion of socially and economically backward classes from the scope of EWS.
+Critically, in the absence of additional normative criteria, the uniqueness result by \cite{sonmez/yenmez:22} no longer holds under our generalization.
+And as we have thoroughly discussed in Sections \ref{sec:EWS-last}-\ref{sec:mOA}, this observation has major policy implications in relation to the current debates in the country in relation to the controversial Amendment.